 Despite being a province that is open to marijuana use, British Columbia has begun preparing for its legalization—set out to be in effect later this year –by putting into place new marijuana regulations and a 90-day ban on impaired driving.

-- Individuals of 19 years of age and older will be allowed to possess up to 30 grams of non-medical marijuana in public.
+- Individuals 19 years of age and older will be allowed to possess up to 30 grams of non-medical marijuana in public.
 They will, however, be restricted from smoking in public areas with children, including parks, playgrounds, and community beaches.
-Other provinces have banned public smoking of marijuana altogether.
+Other provinces have banned the public smoking of marijuana altogether.

 - Government-run stores will be set up in urban areas with a focus on selling only marijuana –selling alcohol, lottery tickets, or other products in the same locale will not be permitted.